haybgq/cis385/source/report-14/report14.rst

 2. Continuous Education Post-Graduation
 ---------------------------------------

-With current technological trends changing each day, it important to stay up-to-date if one is to remain marketable in today's technology job market.
-In fact, college simply provides *breadth* of knowledge in courses.
+With current technological trends changing each day, it is important to stay up-to-date if one is to remain marketable in today's technology industry.
+In fact, college simply provides a *breadth* of knowledge via courses.
 The *depth* comes with specialization and continuous education.
 I plan on remaining a lifelong learner through the following methods: